Designing a User-Friendly Hierarchy for Your Knowledge Base Content

 2. Break down each main topic into subtopics

 These are more specific topics that fall under the main category.
 Once you have identified your main categories, the next step is to break each category down into more specific subtopics.
-For example:

 - Product Features: